Tactiva Therapeutics is an Immuno-Oncology Company Utilizing an Innovative Approach to Adoptive Cell Therapy

-Jay Zhang, PhD., has extensive experience within the biopharmaceutical industry, and serves as CEO for Tactiva Therapeutics.
-He is also the co-founder & CEO of TriArm Therapeutics, and is a Venture Partner of Panacea Venture.
+Jay Zhang, PhD, has large experience in Executive roles in Biopharma.
+Dr. Zhang is the co-founder & CEO of TriArm Therapeutics, and is a Venture Partner of Panacea Venture.
 Dr. Zhang was also the General Manager and CEO of Dragonboat Biopharmaceutical Co., Ltd. He received a PhD from the University of Utah and did his post-doctoral training in Stanford University.

 Richard C. Koya, MD, PhD